Recover Files with Quick Format Partition Recovery provided by iCare Data Recovery to restore files from quick formatted partition.

-You can download iCare Data Recovery to search and find out your files from formatted partition.
+You can download iCare Data Recovery to repair your files from formatted partition.

-Step Three: Select “Deep Scan Recovery” which is on the right corner to recover lost files from formatted drive.
+Step Three: choose “Deep Scan Recovery” on the right corner to recover lost data from formatted partition drive.

 "Format Recovery" module of iCare Data Recovery is speciallized developed for any kind of disk formatted and it can recover data from various files types and storage media including:

 Any other storage devices whose drive letters are displayed in Windows "My computer".